geohackweek/preliminary/_episodes/01-conda-tutorial.md

 ---

 ### What is Conda?
-[**Conda**](http://conda.pydata.org/docs/) is an **open source `package` and `environment` management system for python libraries** for installing multiple versions of software packages, their dependencies and switching easily between them.
+[**Conda**](http://conda.pydata.org/docs/) is an **open source `package` and `environment` management system for any programming languages, but very popular among python community,** for installing multiple versions of software packages, their dependencies and switching easily between them.
 It works on Linux, OS X and Windows.

 ### What is Anaconda?
 [Anaconda](https://www.continuum.io/why-anaconda) is a data science platform that comes with a lot of packages.
 At the core, Anaconda uses conda package management system.